capr/multigit/README.md

 work tree.
 The git trees are kept in `.multigit/<repo>/.git` and the work tree is always '.'.

-> This is such basic and such useful functionality that it should really be built into `git clone` and `git init` IMHO.
+This is such basic and such useful functionality that it should be built into `git clone` and `git init` really.
 As dead simple as multigit is, it's still yet another script that you have to deploy.

+## Simple?
+But it's a 500 lines script!

+Don't worry about it, it's mostly fluff.
+The gist of it it's only 6 lines:

+git init foo:
+	mkdir -p .multigit/foo
+	export GIT_DIR=.multigit/foo/.git
+	git init
+	git config --local core.worktree ../../..
+	git config --local core.excludesfile .multigit/foo.exclude
+	[ -f .multigit/foo.exclude ] || echo '*' > .multigit/foo.exclude

+git foo:
+	GIT_DIR=.multigit/foo/.git git

 ## How do I use it?